orbitalquark/textadept/FAQ.md

 bug?

 **A:**
 Maybe.
-Some terminals do not recognize certain key commands like `Shift+Arrow` for making selections.
+Some terminals do not recognize certain key sequences like `Shift+Arrow` for making selections.
 Linux's virtual terminals (the ones accessible with `Ctrl+Alt+FunctionKey`) are an example.
 GNOME Terminal, LXTerminal and XTerm seem to work fine. rxvt and rxvt-unicode do not work out of the box, but may be